|

 exist.
 This simple game was clearly inspired from one of the Magnavox

-Odyssey games (released to the public in May 1972).
+Odyssey games released to the public in May 1972.
 This game is also

 very similar to the Chase Game invented by Ralph Baer in 1966, which

-consisted of two spots representing the players chasing each other.
+consisted of two spots chasing each other.

 so (but only hide the second player).